lsst-dm/dm_dev_guide/build-ci/third_party.rst

 - :command:`git push`

-- See if the stack will build with your branch in `Jenkins`_.
-For the branch name, specify the branch you created above (i.e. ``tickets/DM-NNNN``), leaving the rest of the fields as they are.
+- See if the stack will build with your branch in :ref:`Jenkins
+  <workflow-testing>`.
+For the branch name, specify the branch you created
+  above (i.e. ``tickets/DM-NNNN``), leaving the rest of the fields as they are.

 - While Jenkins is building, you can test whether the new package solves whatever issue caused you to need the upgrade.
 From within